-As a sportswriter, I spend the majority of almost every Sunday doing the same thing.
+As a sportswriter, I spend the majority of almost every

 I’m kicked back on my ratty old couch, legs crossed, reading glasses on, fingers aimlessly tapping keys on the laptop that sits across my lap, staring blankly at my television.